Most hardware ventures don’t fail because the idea was bad.

 Adapting to a changing landscape

 The tools available to product developers are changing faster than at any point in history.
-What took a team of ten and a six figure software budget five years ago can now be achieved by one person with the right knowledge.
+What took a team of ten and a six-figure software budget five years ago can now be achieved by one person with the right knowledge.

+That’s transparency.
 That’s what we do.

 Not just bikes…